wfaler/http4s-lambda/README.md

 ioe# Http4s Lambda
-Http4S bindings for AWS API Gateway &amp; Lambda
+Http4S bindings for AWS API Gateway &amp; Lambda.
+Very much a Work In Progress, but should do what it says on the tin.

 ## Design goals
 * Allow running a local Http4s server for a fast and productive development cycle.
 [Done]